Philipie/1058041-barbershop-27/README.md

 ```

 ### Generic return type
 All requests return a CoinPaprikaEntity with a generic type (TPaprikaEntity).
-The CoinPapri
+The CoinPaprikaEntity provides these properties:
++ `Value`, based on the type specified by